Magenschleimhautentzündung bei Katzen

 • Lethargy : Since the inflammation robs the body of energy, sick cats sleep and rest excessively.
 Outdoor cats increasingly stay indoors or at least near their home.

-If in doubt, one of these signs is enough to visit a vet and have the cat thoroughly examined.
+If in doubt, one of these signs is enough to see a vet and have the cat thoroughly examined.
 Even if the symptoms are not caused by inflammation of the mucous membrane, another cause may be identified.
 In any case, you should play it safe, follow your instincts and put your cat's health first.

 Acute gastritis and chronic gastritis